-Team-based care is best for patients, and working in teams provides greater job satisfaction for health care providers.
-It is an essential feature of an effective and sustainable health care system.
+S. COADY: Team-based care is best for patients, and working in teams provides greater job satisfaction for health care providers.
+It is an essential feature of the effective and sustainable health care system.

-As part of the primary health care transformation that was outlined in Health Accord NL, the implementation of Family Care Teams is underway.
-These multi-disciplinary teams work collaboratively to meet the varied needs of patients and their families and include family physicians, nurse practitioners, nurses, social workers, pharmacists and other allied health professionals.
+As part of the primary health care transformation that was outlined in Health Accord NL, the implementation of Family Care Teams is under way.
+These multidisciplinary teams work collaboratively to meet the varied needs of patients and their families and include family physicians, nurse practitioners, nurses, social workers, pharmacists, and other allied health professionals.